Who Are We?

 The Regal Theatre Minehead stands at the hub of the community and is maintained by the MATA Regal Theatre Company Ltd as a centre for good quality live performance and theatre.
 The Regal is a community theatre featuring professional and community productions, run by volunteers for the benefit and enjoyment of all members of the community.

-The MATA Regal Theatre Company Ltd is a member of West Somerset Arts Consortium, a registered charity (No 105271) and a company limited by guarantee (No 3149984).
+The MATA Regal Theatre Company Ltd is a member of West Somerset Arts Consortium, and is a registered charity (No 1052714) and a company limited by guarantee (No 3149984).
 The board directors represent the member companies of M.A.T.A.
 (Minehead Amateur Theatrical Association) and representatives from the Regal Film Society.
 Other seats on the board are occupied by departmental managers of the theatre: all volunteers.

 The Regal Theatre has a large auditorium (400 seats plus spaces for wheelchair users and their companions) with fixed raked seating, good acoustics and a hearing loop.
 There have been successful large and small scale performances in the auditorium of drama, ballet, contemporary dance, classical and all styles of music by large and small drama companies, choirs, full scale orchestras, small bands and individuals.